jenchick/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this project is to compare select stock data from 2017 and 2018, along with refactoring code to determine if the new code affects performance of the scripts run to calculate stock performance.
+The purpose of this project is to expand a stock market analysis project for a single stock (DQ) to a larger subset of stocks (n=12).
+I will also analyze the results of this stock market data from 2017 and 2018, along with refactoring code to determine if the new code positively affects performance of the scripts run to calculate stock performance.

 ## Results:
 ### Stock Performance